Fireplace Mantels: How to Build & Install a Mantel Safely

-Whether you have an existing fireplace that you’d like to update, or you’re installing a new fireplace as part of a remodeling or building project, a mantel gives that fireplace character and charm.
-It’s the main stage where precious family photos and mementos are displayed.
-It’s an extension of you and your lifestyle.
+Whether you'd like to update an existing fireplace or install a new one as part of a remodeling or building project, fireplace mantels give that fireplace character and charm.
+They showcase precious family photos and mementos.
+They're an extension of you and your lifestyle.
+But remember, clearances are not just a suggestion but a critical safety measure for wooden fireplace mantels.

 How to Build a Fireplace Mantel Yourself_ Wood Fireplace Ambiance with the Ambiance Mantel The Lexington